Tour Highlights and Features

 DAY 13: ARRIVE USA (B)

 Upon arrival at Siem Reap airport, transfer to hotel for check-in.
 (Official hotel check-in time is at 14:00.
-The early check-in is subject to room availability.)
+Early check-in is subject to room availability.)
 Lunch & dinner at leisure.
 Accommodation at the hotel.

 After a sumptuous buffet breakfast, depart on a half day city sightseeing tour of this bustling resort town.
 Your tour will include a visit to the famous Artist D’ Angkor, a museum, exhibition center and a working production facility where local talented artists produce some of the finest silk and hand carved art in all of Cambodia.
 Return to your hotel for a light lunch.
 Afternoon at leisure.
 You will end the day at a restaurant where dinner will be accompanied by a live performance of the Apsara, Cambodia’s National Dance.
 Return to your hotel for overnight.